d3datadevelopment/DIContainer/README.en.md

 # Dependency Injection Container handler for OXID eShop

-Enables the simple use of a class container outside of the OXID DI Services.
+Enables the simple use of a class container outside the OXID DI Services.

 ## Install

-This package requires an Composer installed OXID eShop as defined in [composer.json](composer.json).
+This package requires a Composer installed OXID eShop as defined in [composer.json](composer.json).

 Open a command line interface and navigate to the shop root directory (parent of source and vendor).
 Execute the following command.
 Adapt the paths to your environment.